Newquay railway station: Services

-The service is irregular with typically one train around every two hours.
+The service is infrequent, with typically one train around every two hours.

 As well as the local service, the station handles a number of long-distance trains in the summer.
-This service includes Great Western Railway trains from London Paddington which do not stop at intermediate stations between Par and Newquay.
+These include Great Western Railway trains from London Paddington, which do not stop at intermediate stations between Par and Newquay.
 On Sundays, there are some local trains and a small number of intercity services.
-As well as the weekend through trains, in summer months there is also a Monday-Friday through Great Western Railway intercity service to and from London, but local trains continue on these days too.
-Traditionally, there was no Sunday service in the winter, but the line has a service of three trains each way on Sundays from 11 December 2011.
+As well as the weekend through trains, in summer months there is also a Monday-Friday through Great Western Railway intercity service to and from London, but local trains continue on those days too.
+Historically, there was no Sunday service in the winter, but the line has had a service of three trains each way on Sundays from 11 December 2011.

 Community rail

 The local trains between Par and Newquay are designated as a community rail service, supported by marketing from the Devon and Cornwall Rail Partnership.
 The route is promoted as the "Atlantic Coast Line".
 Three pubs in Newquay take part in the Atlantic Coast Line rail ale trail.